Proper Motions, Orbits, and Tidal Influences of Milky Way Dwarf Spheroidal Galaxies: Discussion

 Several of the disrupting dSphs are excluded from the orientation sample due to their sphericity (Cra~II, Gru~II, and Tuc~III) and most of the elliptical disrupting dSphs are aligned with the orbital motion.
 The exception in Figure~\ref{fig:angular_difference}, is Seg~2 which has a low ellipticity ($\epsilon \sim 0.2$).
 The core of Tuc~III is spherical ($\epsilon \sim 0.2$), and the Tuc~III tidal tails are aligned with the reflex-corrected proper motion \citep{Shipp2019ApJ...885....3S}.
 Ant~II, Boo~I, Boo~III, and Tuc~IV all have the orbital motion aligned with the major axis.
 Similarly, the orientation of the Sgr dSph is aligned with its orbital motion though it is not in our nominal sample \citep[e.g.,][]{delPino2021ApJ...908..244D}.

 We have further compared the orientation of each satellite to the direction of the Galactic center and the orbital direction with the direction to the Galactic center.
-The only trend is an excess of satellites anti-aligned between the direction to the Galactic center and the orbital direction.
+The only trend is an excess of satellites {with an orbital direction that is perpendicular to} the direction to the Galactic center.
 If the likely LMC satellites are removed this excess is removed.

 Thus, the only alignment that we find is that satellites with large ellipticity tend to be oriented along their orbit.
 While tidal disruption would be a natural explanation for this, there is no corresponding trend with small pericenters or low average density compared to the average MW density.
 A possible explanation for this alignment is tidal torques.
 Based on numerical simulations, there is an expected radial alignment between satellite orientation and the Galactic center due to tidal torques \citep{Pereira2008ApJ...672..825P}.
 However, the orientation changes throughout orbit and we do not have a complete sample of MW satellites.
 Previous work has found that the MW dSphs share a common orientation and that it may be related to the Vast Polar Orbital structure \citep{Sanders2017MNRAS.472.2670S}.
 The Vast Polar Orbital structure and orbital poles alignment may be caused by the LMC \citep{GaravitoCamargo2021arXiv210807321G} but \citet{Pawlowski2021arXiv211105358P} show the magnitude of the LMC perturbation is to small to fully explain the Vast Polar Orbital structure.